fejlek/Nine-Circles-Statistics/Second Circle - Logistic Regression/Second_circle_logistic_regression_1.md

 event $\mathrm{ln} \frac{p}{1-p} = X\beta$); hence, bias in our
 estimates will be connected to model misspecifications, such as omitted variable bias.
-An interesting fact about logistic regression is that omitted variable bias is caused by both missing predictors correlated by
+An interesting fact about logistic regression is that omitted variable bias is caused by both missing predictors correlated with $X$ (as in linear regression) but also by uncorrelated omitted variables (unlike linear regression, see *C. Mood.
+Logistic regression:
-$X$ (as in linear regression) but also by uncorrelated omitted variables (unlike linear regression, see *C. Mood.
-Logistic regression: Why we cannot do what we think we can do, and what we can do about it.
+Why we cannot do what we think we can do, and what we can do about it.
 European sociological review 26.1 (2010): 67-82.* for more details).
 However, this second source of bias is always downwards (i.e., other effects will tend to look smaller than they actually are).

 Having discussed distribution assumptions, let us examine influence observations using Cook’s distance next. <br/>